 There are different categories of dentures which are explained in detail below:

-Complete dentures, also known as conventional, will only be made after tooth removal while healing.
+Complete dentures, or conventional, will only be made after tooth removal while healing.
 They will be ready for placement eight to twelve weeks after extraction, depending on how long you take to heal.

 Immediate dentures are custom-made before tooth removal.
 Once they are ready, the dentist will start to extract your teeth.
 That is beneficial as there is no waiting period between healing and placing the dentures.
 However, this should only be considered a temporary solution as your bones and gums shrink while healing, resulting in more adjustments during your healing period to ensure the fit is right.

-A bridge will replace the missing teeth by having a crown placed on the natural tooth on either side of the space, and false teeth are placed onto them and cemented down.
+A bridge will replace the missing teeth by placing a crown on the natural tooth on either side of the space, and false teeth are placed onto them and cemented down.
 That is because your filled spaces will prevent your other teeth from moving.

 A partial denture has internal connections and not clasps that lock into adjacent crowns to create a more natural look.
 They are also removable for cleaning purposes.